Zaxxon: Sequels

 An arcade sequel, Super Zaxxon, was released in November 1982.
 It has a different color scheme, the player's ship flies faster (making the game more difficult), the space segment is replaced with a tunnel, and the enemy at the end of the second fortress is a dragon.
 It did not do as well as the original.
 Super Zaxxon topped the US RePlay arcade chart for software conversion kits in July 1983.
 In 1984, Sega released Future Spy with a similar style.

 In 1987, Zaxxon 3-D was released for the Master System.
 This console variation makes use of the 3-D glasses add-on.
 As with the Atari 2600 and Intellivision ports, it is forward-scrolling rather than isometric.

 Zaxxon's Motherbase 2000 was released for the 32X in 1995.
 It is the first Zaxxon game with polygonal graphics.
 The game bore the Zaxxon brand only in the United States.
 It was released as Parasquad in Japan and Motherbase in Europe.
 US gaming critics generally found it was not similar enough to Zaxxon to justify the use of the brand.

 Zaxxon Escape was released on October 4, 2012, for iOS and Android devices.
 It was criticized for having little resemblance to the original.

+Clones

+In 1984, a clone was released for the BBC Micro as Fortress.
+Zaksund was published for the TRS-80 Color Computer in 1983.